top of page

 a.Eat a savory protein rich breakfast, if you have coffee, have that with or after breakfast, not before, because on an empty stomach, coffee causes a spike in cortisol.
 Eat the same few foods every day for breakfast, think staples

 b.
-Eat to lessen blood sugar spikes by having a teaspoon of apple cider vinegar 30 minutes before a meal, this reduces sugar spikes by 30%
+Eat to lessen blood sugar spikes by having a teaspoon of apple cider vinegar 30 minutes before a meal, this reduces sugar spikes by 30%.
+Remember high stress causes sugar cravings, so go into stressfull meetings with protein in your tummy and have some more on the way out of them.

 c.
 Eat meals this order: salads/pickled veggies and cooked veggies first, then meats/fish/proteins, then leave carbs for the end.
 Only have fruit or dessert, after a meal.